First Activator Kopparen (LA/ST-217)

 - Rite in the Rain top spiral notebook and a Rite in the Rain Work Ready Mechanical Pencil

-It was then I remembered I forgot to bring anything bu a 0.5l soda bottle, but luckily about half way up there was a small stream where I could refill it.
-I prefer to bring a lot more than 0.5l of drink when hiking - but turning around was not an option for me.
+It was then I remembered I forgot to bring anything but a 0.5L soda bottle, but luckily about halfway up there was a small stream where I could refill it.
+I prefer to bring a lot more than 0.5L of drink when hiking, but turning around was not an option for me.

-After a half way break where I filled up the reserves with an energy bar, the road became even more steep and my heart rate spiked at 150 at times.
+After a halfway break where I filled up the reserves with an energy bar, the road became even more steep and my heart rate spiked at 150 at times.
 Great cardio exercise for sure.
-There were a few other people going up and down, but not everyone were as red faced as me...
+There were a few other people going up and down, but not everyone was as red-faced as me…

-This does not look very steep on the picture, but I assure you that it was
+This does not look very steep in the picture, but I assure you that it was.

-On the top of the summit there are a huge radio tower operated by one of the national telecom companies and a not-so-secret military radar installation.
-I sat up my vertical antenna and its counterpoise wires and got it adjusted to 20m.
-I love that it gets a SWR of 1.0 without using the G90 tuner - which in turn means I can use my little PA without any SWR issues.
+On the top of the summit there is a huge radio tower operated by one of the national telecom companies and a not-so-secret military radar installation.
+I set up my vertical antenna and its counterpoise wires and got it adjusted to 20m.
+I love that it gets an SWR of 1.0 without using the G90 tuner—which in turn means I can use my little PA without any SWR issues.
 I did a test call with a person from the Netherlands (unfortunately I forgot to note the callsign).
-Then I tried to reach some fellow Norwegians that I was chatting with on Discord, but seems like we were inside the skip distance so no contact possible there.
+Then I tried to reach some fellow Norwegians that I was chatting with on Discord, but it seems we were inside the skip distance so no contact was possible there.

-Radio up and running with the antenna i in the background.
+Radio up and running with the antenna in the background.
 It started to drizzle.

 I self-spotted on SOTA Watch and seconds later I had a pileup to manage.
 However, this round I did not have the luxury of getting help from Stian LB5SH and his 9 years of experience running multiple DXpeditions and thousands of QSOs.
 So that meant it was all up to me!

 I must admit it is both exciting and frightening to have 5-10 people call you at the same time.
-Exiting bit is that everything is working and I am able to reach out to people and get the activation in the logbook.
-The scary part is that I want people to have a good impression of me, and have a good experience chasing my activations so they will come back later.
-Luckily I feel that most HAMs out there are very patient and understands that someone are new to the hobby and need a bit more time to get things sorted and noted.
-Usually it takes me a couple of tries to get their callsign correct.
-Especially if their callsign does not follow the usual 2 letters, 1 number, 2-3 letters format.
-I am also not very familiar with the country suffixes and that sometimes gets me a bit confused.
-However, as many other things in life, this will only improve with time.
+The exciting bit is that everything is working and I am able to reach out to people and get the activation in the logbook.
+The scary part is that I want people to have a good impression of me and have a good experience chasing my activations so they will come back later.
+Luckily I feel that most HAMs out there are very patient and understand that someone is new to the hobby and needs a bit more time to get things sorted and noted.
+Usually it takes me a couple of tries to get their callsign correct, especially if their callsign does not follow the usual 2 letters, 1 number, 2-3 letters format.
+I am also not very familiar with the country suffixes, and that sometimes gets me a bit confused.
+However, as with many other things in life, this will only improve with time.

-After an hour or so the QSO intervals veined and my hands were quite cold.
-At some point it started to rain as well, so I had to improvise a some cover for the radio and the PA.
-It would be great if I could dome up with some kind of mini tent or shelter that I can setup that does not weigh too much.
+After an hour or so the QSO intervals waned and my hands were quite cold.
+At some point it started to rain as well, so I had to improvise some cover for the radio and the PA.
+It would be great if I could come up with some kind of mini tent or shelter that I can set up that does not weigh too much.
 But that is on the wishlist for future activations.
-Anyways, I decided to pack my stuff and return from the summit.
-I got in a couple more QSOs while packing and the end result was 31 QSOs in about one hour.
+Anyway, I decided to pack my stuff and return from the summit.
+I got in a couple more QSOs while packing, and the end result was 31 QSOs in about one hour.
 I am very happy with that.

-The hike down went fairly smooth even though my legs felt the number of steps accumulated though the 9km walk.
+The hike down went fairly smoothly even though my legs felt the number of steps accumulated through the 9km walk.

 Thanks for reading and CQ later!